mokus-code/opera_ai_addon/privacy-policy.md

 AI Link Analyzer ("we", "our", or "the extension") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

+**Important**: This extension sends data to third-party AI providers when you use its features.
+While we don't collect your data, the AI providers you choose will receive and process the content you analyze.

 ## Information We Collect

 ### Data Stored Locally
 - **API Keys**: Your AI provider API keys (OpenAI, Claude, Gemini, DeepSeek) are stored locally in your browser using Chrome's storage API
 - **Settings**: Your menu configurations, prompts, and preferences are stored locally in your browser
-- **No Personal Data**: We do not collect, store, or transmit any personal information about you
+- **No Personal Data Collection**: We do not collect, store, or transmit any personal information about you to our servers

-### Data Processed
+### Data Sent to AI Providers
-- **Selected Text**: When you select text on a webpage and use our extension, that text is sent to your chosen AI provider
+- **Selected Text**: When you select text on a webpage and use our extension, that text is sent to your chosen AI provider for analysis
 - **URLs**: When you analyze links, the URL is included in the request to your chosen AI provider
 - **Page Content**: When analyzing links, page content may be fetched and sent to your chosen AI provider